 Technology

-1) Why 2026 is the make-or-break year for spatial computing
+1) 2026 is the year spatial computing either becomes normal—or gets filed under “neat demo”

-Cost down is the unlock, not a footnote
+Price is the adoption gate, not a footnote

 DimensionApple Vision Pro (2024)Meta Quest 3 (2023)What Vision Pro 2 should target (2026)